Russia–Spain relations: Russian Federation

+1991-2021

 Spain and post-Communist Russia established diplomatic relations on December 9, 1991.
 This resulted in improved economic, trade, and cultural relations.
 There were museum exhibition exchanges and several visits between the two countries' leaders including Prime Minister Vladimir Putin, Russian President Dmitry Medvedev, and Spanish King Juan Carlos I. They dealt with the issue of Kosovo's independence from Serbia, Spain's chairmanship of the European Union (EU) in 2010, and foreign energy policy.
 Igor Ivanov, a veteran of the Soviet embassy in Madrid, was appointed Ambassador of Russia to Spain and served in Madrid until 1994.
 In April 1994 president Boris Yeltsin became the first Russian head of state to pay a state visit to Spain.
 Juan Carlos visited Russia in 2002, 2006, 2008 and 2012.

 Spain's share in Russian foreign trade in early 2000s hovered at just above 1% of Russian exports (dominated by oil and raw materials); Spanish exports to Russia were significantly lower (2001: 488 million US dollars vs. 890 million).
 In 2008, according to Dmitry Medvedev, foreign trade levelled at 2 billion Euro (less than 1% of either country's foreign trade) while that between Russia and other countries comparable to Spain is measured in tens of billion euro.
 Spain's share in foreign direct investment to Russian economy remains insignificant, the largest investment (as at 2003), at 319 million US dollars, has been made by Segura Consulting.

 In December 2000 the relations were strained by Spain' refusal to extradite fugitive banker and media executive Vladimir Gusinsky.
 Gusinsky, arrested and released in Spain, emigrated to Israel in April 2001.

-During the most recent state visit of Russian president Dmitry Medvedev to Spain, in March 2009, two countries signed an energy agreement giving Spanish companies greater access to Russian fossil fuels in exchange to easing Spanish regulations regarding purchase of Spanish energy companies by Russian businesses.
+During the most recent state visit of Russian President Dmitry Medvedev to Spain in March 2009, the two countries signed an energy agreement granting Spanish companies greater access to Russian fossil fuels in exchange for easing Spanish regulations on the purchase of Spanish energy companies by Russian businesses.
 According to Spanish Prime Minister José Luis Rodríguez Zapatero, "The memorandum means greater security in Spain's energy supplies and it guarantees better access for our companies to Russian energy reserves".
 The memorandum was followed by an agreement between Gazprom and Gas Natural that gives the Spanish side access to Gazprom's export pipelines and, potentially, Shtokman gas field output, in exchange for a stake in Spanish electric utilities.